putting/My-Tech-Notes/javaRelated/merc/metaCodeGen.md

-# Use of Code Gen and annotations
+# DALI Use of Code Gen and annotations

+Includes RestGenerator and RestClientGenerator

+Bascially jax-rs-ws services and clients

 Pretty involved and not sure how this ties in with retrofit, which is def used see below (retrofitApiMethod)